BroadbandForum/usp-test/01-messages-and-path-names.md

     }
     ```

-2. Allow the EUT to send a Notify message with an inner OperationComplete message with a obj\_path element matching the command sent in the OperateMessage.
+2. Allow the EUT to send a Notify message containing an OperationComplete message with an `obj_path` and `command_name` matching the command sent in the Operate Request.

 ### Test Metrics

 1. The EUT does not send an OperateResp message.
-2. The EUT sends a Notify message containing a OperationComplete message with
+2. The EUT sends a Notify message containing an OperationComplete message with an `obj_path` of 'Device.IP.Diagnostics.', a `command_name` of 'TraceRoute()', and a `command_key` of 'test65'.
-   obj\_path of 'Device.IP.Diagnostics.TraceRoute()'.

 ## 1.66 GetInstances using a single object, first\_level\_only true